Available in VPC

 service.beta.kubernetes.io/ncloud-load-balancer-layer-type |

-Load balancer network layer type setting.
+Configure Load Balancer network layer type.

 |